lkdjiin/ackr/README.markdown

 ### There is many other ways to contibute to ackr

-1. Reports any bug
+1. Report any bug
 2. Give me ideas
 3. Correct my poor english syntax
 4. Blog about ackr
-5. Tell ackr to your friends or colleagues
+5. Tell ackr to your friends and colleagues

 License
 --------------------------